 It can also refer to fire that has been extinguished in water.
 Khernips is made when someone extinguishes a burning herb in water, sometimes water that has been salted (which I do; I have a large container of sea salt that I use just for this).
 I use rosemary, and others might use bay or another herb.
 Adding small amounts of sulfur has also been done by some, but I do not do this.
 Baring the Aegis has a good summary of it.

 The Twitter thread deviated very rapidly from that base.
 In short, I love linguistics, and language can be distracting, and I did become distracted.

 Purification generally means that one is purifying some being/thing by removing something else.
-That thing, in the Hellenic polytheistic contexts I know, is miasma.
+That thing, in the contexts I know from research and engagement with other (mostly American) polytheists, is miasma.
 Miasma is where I started on the usage rabbit hole, and I think it’s fun and interesting enough to write about this on WordPress, too.